GCCR/GCCR.github.io/_scripts/README.md

 # How to update the members map and table

-This process requires having a Python installation with quite a few packages, and being a bit confortable with a command line interface.
+This process is automated on the website and runs everyday, but if you wish to try it locally, follow this guide.
+Using the script requires a specific python installation detailed below, and being a bit confortable with a command line interface.

 1. **Installing Python**